jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

 The "space service," presumably a branch of the military, has been around for at least a hundred years.
 The Stiles family has also participated since then, but lost quite a few people in the war.

 Kirk, ever striving to be a good person, despite his obvious stumbles in the last episode, makes it clear that it's unacceptable to keep fighting the last war.
-While this is underlined by the fact that everybody involved in the Earth-Romulan War would now almost certainly be dead, it's important to remember that this line was *written* in the context of the aftermath of World War II and the Cold War, not to mention only about ten years after the [Treaty of Rome](https://en.wikipedia.org/wiki/Treaty_of_Rome) establishing one of the early precursors to the European Union.
+While this is underlined by the fact that everybody involved in the Earth-Romulan War would now almost certainly be dead, it's important to remember that this line was *written* in the context of the aftermath of World War II and the Cold War, not to mention only about ten years after the {% wiki Treaty_of_Rome|Treaty of Rome|en %} establishing one of the early precursors to the European Union.

  > **ROBERT**: Happy wedding day, almost.
  >